Basement Finishing Permit Cost in South Jordan, UT

 Average Basement Finishing Permit Cost in South Jordan

 In 2026, South Jordan uses a fee schedule based primarily on the project’s valuation and the specific “trades” (electrical, plumbing, mechanical) involved.
+While prices can shift, here is a breakdown of what a typical homeowner can expect:

 For a standard 800- to 1,000-square-foot basement finishing project with a bathroom and basic electrical, the total permit package in South Jordan typically ranges from $900 to $1,500.
 This includes the plan review fee, which the city charges to have an engineer or code expert verify your blueprints before work begins.